tobyvee/rnduseragent/README.md

 # rnduseragent(1)

+> If you're looking for a standalone binary take a look at my other project *[rndua](https://github.com/tobyvee/rndua)*

 `rnduseragent` is a small program written in bash that downloads the top 100 user agents from [https://github.com/microlinkhq/top-user-agents](https://github.com/microlinkhq/top-user-agents) and randomly selects one of them.

 The selected user agent is then printed to the standard output.